nickyreinert/prime_spiral/README.md

 - the first text field contains the actual value, that also can be controlled by the range slider element
 - the three text fields to the right of the range slider elements control the min, max and step values for each parameter

+## Export & Import
+if you want to share your setup, press the button called "export", your parameters will be attached to the URL if you call this URL in another browser, your settings will be retreived